ipfs-cluster/ipfs-cluster/docs/collaborative-pinsets-rfc.md

 * Limit modifications of the state to the  **trusted peerset**, being the rest of cluster peers just "followers".
 * Limit the internal RPC API to the **trusted peerset**

-We can address the first problem by signing state upgrades (along with a variable number, to avoid replay attacks), allowing any peer to authenticate them (as needed).
-In libp2p, peers can obtain the public key and verify the signatures for the peers they trust by simply connecting to them.
+We can address the first problem by signing state upgrades, allowing any peer to authenticate them (as needed).
+Libp2p pubsub allows sending signed messages so receiving peers can obtain the public key and verify the signatures.

 For the second point, we have to consider the internal RPC API surface.
 Until now, it is assumed that all cluster peers can contact and use the RPC endpoints of all others.
 This is however very problematic as it would allow any peer for example to trigger ipfs pin/unpins anywhere.
 For this reason, we propose **authenticated RPC endpoints**, which will only allow a set of trusted peers to execute any of the RPC calls.
 This can be added as a feature of libp2p-gorpc, taking advantage of the authentication information provided by libp2p.
 Note, we will have to do UI adjustments so that non-trusted peers receive appropiate errors when they don't have rights to perform certain operations.

 ### Scalability

 First, we need to address the **scalability of the shared state** and updates to it.
-Using any of the many blockchains that support custom data payloads (like ethereum) to maintain the shared state addresses the scalability problem for the maintance of the shared state.
-Essentially, blockchains are scalable a consensus mechanism to maintain a shared state which grows stronger with the number of peers participating in it.
+For this we will store the state in IPFS so that every peer can retrieve it and copy it.
+Participating peers will regularly transmit CIDs pointing to the state so that every new peer can fetch it.
+Updates to the state will be broadcasted via pubsub.
+Because the state will be CRDT-based, all peers will eventually converge to the same version of it.

 Secondly, we need to address the **scalability problem for inter-peer communications**: for example, sending metrics so that pins can be allocated, or retrieving the status of an item over a very large number of peers will be a problem.
 In a `pin everywhere` scenario though, where allocations (thus metrics) are not needed, this becomes much smaller.
 All in all, we should avoid that all peers connect to a single trusted peer (or connect to all other peers).
 Ideally, peers would be connected only to a subset or would be able to join the cluster by just `bootstrapping` to any other peer, without necessarily keeping permanent connections active to the trusted peers.